-The education system of the Philippines is modeled largely on the American education system, reflecting the influence the US used to have on this country.
+The education system of the Philippines is modeled largely after the American education system, reflecting the influence the US used to have on this country.
 There is compulsory schooling until 6th grade, after which children begin to attend secondary schools.
-After 10th grade, they then move on to higher education institutions where, after 4 years, they will receive their Bachelor’s degree.
+After 10thgrade, they then move on to higher education institutions where, after 4 years, they will receive their Bachelor’s degree.

 Higher education institutions are usually private or run by the church.
 As schooling is compulsory in the Philippines, the literacy rate is high throughout the population.
 Unfortunately, many children also quit school after 6th grade.
 In fact, the duration of formal schooling in the Philippines is the shortest in the world.

 Quality of Education

 State schools are often characterized by big classes, a severe lack of teaching material and poorly paid teachers.
 There are high regional differences when it comes to the number of children who finish school.
 While almost 100% of students graduate in Manila, it’s only about 30% in Mindanao or Eastern Vasayas.
 The test scores of Filipino children are below international standards.